Soffiyah Elijah: Career

 Following law school, she worked as a supervising attorney at the Neighborhood Defender Service in Harlem, New York, and in the juvenile rights division of the New York Legal Aide Society.
-Beginning in 1992, she taught in the defender clinic at CUNY law school.
+Beginning in 1992, she taught in the defender clinic at CUNY School of Law.
 She was a clinical faculty member and the director of the Criminal Justice Institute at Harvard University.

 Elijah was the first black director of the Correctional Association of New York, a position she held for five years.
 At the Correctional Association, she worked with the Marshall Project to prosecute several guards Attica Prison for brutality against inmates.
 In 2016 she founded the Alliance of Families for Justice, an American organization that advocates for those with family members in prison.
 As a lawyer she has represented Marilyn Buck and Sundiata Acoli in court.

 In 2018 she was honored with the Spirit of John Brown Freedom Award.

 As an author she has written opinion pieces for the New York Daily News, The Hill, Democracy Now!, and the New York Times.